MercerU-TCO/GoBabyGo/docs/pages/docs-contribution/gbg-walkthrough.md

 You will then be able to title and write a description of the changes your repository makes.
 Once finished with that, click submit and you're done.

-Thanks for helping Go Baby Go!
+Thanks for helping the Go Baby Go project!